Saint Helena, Ascension and Tristan da Cunha: Education

 Saint Helena has multiple schools, including Prince Andrew School.
 Ascension has Two Boats School.
-Tristan da Cunha also has its own school.
+Tristan da Cunha also has its own school named St. Mary's School.

 Religion

 Most residents of St. Helena belong to the Anglican Communion through the Anglican Church of Southern Africa and are members of the Diocese of St Helena, which has its own bishop and includes Ascension Island.

-Roman Catholics are pastorally served by the Missio sui iuris of Saint Helena, Ascension and Tristan da Cunha, whose office of ecclesiastical superior is vested in the Apostolic Prefecture of the Falkland Islands.
+Catholics are pastorally served by the Missio sui iuris of Saint Helena, Ascension and Tristan da Cunha, whose office of ecclesiastical superior is vested in the Apostolic Prefecture of the Falkland Islands.

 Currency

 In 1821 a copper halfpenny was struck specifically for use in St. Helena, which subsequently intermingled with British coinage.

-Saint Helena used sterling currency as in the United Kingdom until 1976 when it began to issue its own banknotes at par with sterling.
+Saint Helena used sterling currency as in the United Kingdom until 1976, when it began to issue its own banknotes at par with sterling.
 In 1984, the territory also began to issue its own coinage for both St. Helena and Ascension Island, with the same sizes as the coinage of the United Kingdom.
-Also similar to British coinage, Queen Elizabeth II is found on the obverse but the reverse have quite different designs referring to the territory.
-Whereas the coins are struck with "Saint Helena • Ascension", the banknotes only say "Government of St. Helena".
-Commemorative coins are struck separately for the two entities, and say either just "St. Helena" or "Ascencion Island".
+Also similar to British coinage, Queen Elizabeth II is found on the obverse, but the reverse have quite different designs referring to the territory.
+Whereas the coins are struck with "Saint Helena • Ascension", the banknotes only say, "Government of St. Helena".
+Commemorative coins are struck separately for the two entities and say either just "St. Helena" or "Ascencion Island".
 The Saint Helena pound also circulates on Ascension Island, but not in the other territory, Tristan da Cunha, where UK currency circulates.

 The Currency Commissioners, part of the Government of Saint Helena, issue the St Helena pound banknotes and coins.
-There is no central bank; the currency is pegged to the pound sterling which is controlled by the Bank of England in London.
+There is no central bank; the currency is pegged to the pound sterling, which is controlled by the Bank of England in London.
 The Bank of Saint Helena is the territory's only bank.
-The bank sets its own deposit and lending rates and has branches in Jamestown on Saint Helena and Georgetown on Ascension Island.
+The bank sets its own deposit and lending rates, and has branches in Jamestown on Saint Helena and Georgetown on Ascension Island.
 Although the bank does not have a physical presence on Tristan da Cunha, the residents of Tristan are entitled to use its services.

 Communications

 Telecommunications

 Sure South Atlantic provide the telecommunications service in the territories.
 Saint Helena has the international calling code +290 which, since 2006, Tristan da Cunha shares.
-Telephone numbers are four digits long.
-Numbers start with 1–9, with 8xxx being reserved for Tristan da Cunha numbers and 2xxx for Jamestown.
-Ascension Island has the calling code +247 and also has four-digit numbers on the island.
+Since 2013, telephone numbers have been five digits long, with fixed line numbers beginning with "2" and mobile numbers with "5" or "6".
+Ascension Island has a separate country code, +247 and also has five-digit numbers on the island, having changed in 2015.
 Ascension Island also held an extensive broadcast facility for international shortwave transmissions to Africa and South America.